 Why Do Dentists Check Your Tongue?

-Have you ever noticed your dentist asks you to move your tongue around during a dental examination?
+Have you ever noticed your dentist in Bellevue, WA asks you to move your tongue around during a dental examination?

 You may have thought it’s only to inspect your teeth, but it’s also to check your tongue.

 Your tongue plays an essential role in tasting, chewing, swallowing, and speaking.
 You don’t want that impaired, right?
 Of course not!